 5. Let it dry completely and you’re done.

-In my example, I used a sample of Tunisian crochet with can get really curly.
+In my example, I used a sample of Tunisian crochet which can get really curly.
 After blocking though, it’s flatter and doesn’t curl up as much.

 My spray blocking sample was a simple mesh and now you can see how it’s opened up more and it’s a more even square.

 I’ve also used this spray blocking method when I was blocking crochet hexagons for my Hexagon Baby Blanket.
-Then, I needed all of my hexagons to be flat and the same size.
+For that project, I need all of my hexagons to be the same size with even edges and blocking helped me do that.

 Lastly, here’s my most recent project.
-This is a Hyssop shawl that I tested for Cassandra over at Hazel and Elm.
 It’s such a beautiful shawl, but it needs blocking to really get those pretty clusters to open up.
-Blocking also helps to finalize the shape of it so it doesn’t look crumpled from sitting it my lap.
-This was my first shawl and I love it.
-I’ll let you know when the pattern’s released!
+Blocking also helps to finalize the shape of it so it doesn’t look crumpled from sitting it my lap as I worked on it.

 I’ll see you soon 🙂